What is an NPS survey?

 The NPS question

-The first part of the survey asks the NPS question: “How likely are you to recommend our company to a friend or colleague?”
+The first part of the survey asks the Net Promoter Score question: “How likely are you to recommend our company to a friend or colleague?”
 Respondents pick a numerical score between 0 and 10.
 The higher the score, the more likely they are to recommend you – the lower the score, the less likely.

 The follow-up